silastittes/lasthenia_curves/README.md

     make

-If you are familiar with GNU make, reading the file will likely be a helpful guide at what the other files are doing.
+If you are familiar with GNU make, reading the `Makefile` will likely be a helpful guide for what is needed to reproduce the data.

 tolerance_functions.R and load_data.R